Cleveland County, North Carolina

 - 2019: Cleveland County celebrates its 257th anniversary since its formation.

-This timeline provides a concise overview of the key events in the history of Cleveland County, North Carolina.
+This timeline provides a condensed summary of the historical journey of Cleveland County, North Carolina.